The Places Superman Calls Home

 One of the great stories of finding a new home in the last 100 years is the story of Superman.
 A boy who’s original home was destroyed must now make a new home in a foreign land.
 It’s one of the most memorable immigration tales of a generation and it doesn’t seem to get old as Superman continues to be an iconic character.

-Man of Steel hits theaters this weekend and we thought it was time someone took a look at the places that Superman, Clark Kent and Kal-El called home.
+The blockbuster Batman v.
+Superman: Dawn of Justice hits theaters this weekend and we thought it was time someone took a look at the places that Superman, Clark Kent and Kal-El called home.
 Turns out there’s quite a few places the last son of Krypton hung his cape and tights.

 The Superman House at 10622 Kimberley Avenue in Glenville, Ohio